Tizpaz/Parfait-ML/README.md

 algorithms to partition the hyperparameter inputs generated from the search based on fairness and accuracy values.
 Given two groups of inputs with low and high biases and similar accuracy, we infer CART decision trees that show what hyperparameters are common inside a cluster and what hyperparameters distinguish low fairness configurations from the high fairness one.

 ### Requirements
-* Python 3.6
+* Python 3.7
 * pip, libjpeg-dev (Ubuntu) or Grphviz (MacOS)
-* numpy, scipy, matplotlib, pydotplus, scikit-learn, fairlearn (installed with pip3)
+* numpy, scipy, matplotlib, pydotplus, scikit-learn==0.24.0, fairlearn (installed with pip3)

 ### How to setup Parfait-ML
-If you use the pre-built [Docker image](#docker-image), the tool is already built and ready to use so that you can skip this section.
+If you use the pre-built [Docker image](#docker-image), the tool is already built to use in Ubuntu base.
 Otherwise, the installation of required packlages and libraries should be sufficient to run Parfait-ML.
+Note: the tool is substantially tested in MacOS system.

 ### Getting Started with an example